atsaloli/cf3-tutorial/source/250-210-Methods-0011-methods.exr.md

 #### Exercise

-1. create two bundles that each reports its name
+1. Create two bundles and make each bundle report its name.

-2. have bundle #1 call bundle #2
+2. Additionally, have bundle #1 call bundle #2.

+What will be the order of the bundle names in the reports?

+Why?